paulgb/tiny_id/README.md

 If you provide an alphabet rather than use one of the built-in alphabets, that alphabet must not contain any repeated entries.
 This is not enforced by the library, but failure to abide will result in collisions.

+## Partitioning

+If you need two machines to be able to issue short IDs without coordinating, one approach would be to:

+1. Create an initial `ShortCodeGenerator` state on the first machine, and serialize it.
+2. Deserialize the state on the second machine, and generate exactly one code to advance the state.
+3. Every time a short code is needed on either machine, first generate and throw away exactly one code, and then generate the code.

+This will ensure that each code is only used once (the first machine will use the even-indexed codes, and the second machine will use the odd-indexed ones.)

+This can work with an arbitrary number of machines, as long as the number is known in advance, but becomes less efficient with large numbers of partitions.